Naptha, Virginia

 Naptha is an unincorporated community located in Brunswick County, in the U.S. state of Virginia.

-It has also been called Crossroads, Va.
+It has also been called Crossroads.

-The Abernathy family were one of the 5 families that founded Brunswick county.
+The Abernathy family were one of the five families who founded Brunswick County.

-in the early 1920s Robert Abernathy built a country store at the intersection of Poor House and Liberty roads across from the Crossroads School.
+in the early 1920s, Robert Abernathy built a country store at the intersection of Poor House and Liberty roads across from the Crossroads School.

 The store closed in the late 1980s.
 The old school (now a storage barn) was destroyed by fire in the 1990s.